Today I wanted to share a new way to make money online that I’ve been experimenting with over the last couple of weeks.

 **Update (September 2017)**

 I’ve had a few messages asking how this side hustle is working for me, so I’d thought I’d write an update.

 I actually put this project on hold about two months in.
-I didn’t make enough sales to cover the monthly Amazon seller fees, and I didn’t have enough time to focus on the project and make it a success.
+As it turns out, I didn’t make enough sales to cover the monthly Amazon seller fees, and I didn’t have enough time to focus on the project and make it a success.